wolfangy/haskell/haskell-in-depth/ch01/ch1.md

 group :: Eq a => [a] -> [[a]]
 ```

-**The results we got in GHCi show that we've forgotten about the leading and trailing punctuation...**
+**��The results we got in GHCi show that we've forgotten about the leading and trailing punctuation...**

 ```haskell
 > text <- readFile "data/texts/hamlet.txt"